INFORMS Information Systems Society President's Service Award – 2023

 The ISS President’s service award also recognizes IS academics who support the IS community across the globe and have a positive impact on underrepresented parts of the IS community.

 This award focuses on recognizing information system (IS) faculty who have exhibited extraordinary dedication in serving the IS community.
 Nominees are deeply involved with various activities that benefitted the growth of the information system field and the engagement of IS professionals and academics.

-An Awards Committee has been formed to recommend candidates for the award for 2021.
-The committee members are Jason Chan (ex-officio, Vice President-ISS), Paul Pavlou (chair), Olivia Sheng, and Galit Shumeli.
+An Award Selection Committee has been formed to recommend candidates for the award for 2023.
+The committee members are Ritu Agarwal (Chair), Indranil Bardhan, Jason Chan (ex-officio, VP-ISS), and Ramayya Krishnan.

 It is a condition of the award that the ISS President's Service Award winner be a member of the Information Systems Society, and, except for unusual circumstances approved by the President of ISS, remain a member of the Society until they retire from full-time work.

 About the Informs Information Systems Society (ISS)